108 Actions To Increase Website Traffic and Search Rankings

 Ideas for Types of Content

-60. Create paid digital products that targeted for affiliate marketing use
+60. Create paid digital products that are targeted for affiliate marketing use.

-70. Offer limited guest posting and blogging for colleagues in the related business interests
+70. Offer limited guest posting and blogging for colleagues in related business interests.

-71. Offer a bundled solution with partners of products and services that compliment your offering
+71. Offer a bundled solution with partners of products and services that complement your offering.

 Internal & External Linking

-76. Create search-safe widgets, badges and banners to promote external linking to website
+76. Create search-safe widgets, badges, and banners to promote external linking to the website.

-77. Create customized and searchable 404 error page
+77. Create a customized and searchable 404 error page.

-79. Submit website to industry-specific directories and use general directory sparingly
+79. Submit your website to industry-specific directories and use general directories sparingly.

 Social Media

-92. Using Flare, AddThis, ShareThis or Sociable to name a few, add social media buttons to website inviting visitors to share your content with the masses
+92. Using Flare, AddThis, ShareThis, or Sociable to name a few, add social media buttons to your website inviting visitors to share your content with the masses.

-93. Only add Twitter, Facebook, Google+, LinkedIn and Email option for social media buttons on website as too many options will cause less shares to take place
+93. Only add Twitter, Facebook, Google+, LinkedIn, and Email options for social media buttons on your website as too many options will cause fewer shares to take place.

 Research, Reporting & Analytics